Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/9-documentation–codegen.md

 <br/>

 ## File guidelines {#page-documentation-codegen-documenting-file-guidelines}
-%Quantum generated code documentation files are `.dox` files found in @dirref{Altzone/Doc/Doxygen/Battle/additional-documentation/quantum-codegen}.
+%Quantum generated code documentation files are `.dox` files found in @dirref{Altzone/Doc/Doxygen/Battle/additional-documentation/quantum-codegen} to not have unnecessary additional files in Unity's @dirref{Altzone,Assets} folder, especially because Unity would create `.meta` files to keep track of the files for no reason.
 The directory structure inside the above directory matches that found in the project.
 The files are named as follows:
 - Filenames begin with "qtn" in all lower case.